 Canada has had two judges successfully elected to the ICC.
 Judge Philip Kirsch, who was also the first serving president of the Court, was elected in 2003 and served until 2009.
 Judge Kimberly Prost was elected in 2017 to a full nine-year term.
-While there is no legal requirement to do so, in 2017, leading up to the nomination of Judge Prost, there was a public call for applications.110
+While there is no legal requirement to do so, in 2017, leading up to the nomination of Judge Prost, there was a public call for applications.

 Key actors in the nomination process are generally the Department of Global Affairs and the Canadian National Group (CNG), an independent body appointed by the Department of Global Affairs and the Department of Justice.
 The CNG consists of a Legal Advisor of the Department of Global Affairs, a serving Supreme Court justice, an academic, and a member of the private bar.
-Open positions for this group are publicly advertised.111 names of qualified individuals to the CNG.
+Open positions for this group are publicly advertised.

+When applications are collected, the Department of Global Affairs screens them to ensure that applicants meet the qualifications for the position, and then forwards the names of qualified individuals to the CNG.
 The group then reviews all applications and selects the nominee.
-Significantly, the review and decision is at the group's sole discretion; the Department of Global Affairs is not involved at this point.112 It is unclear whether this process is established by law or based on practice.
+Significantly, the review and decision is at the group's sole discretion; the Department of Global Affairs is not involved at this point.
+112 It is unclear whether this process is established by law or based on practice.